hana-tamar-nehemia/Atida-project-Tamar-Nehemia/README.md

 run mongo first:

 1. open Hyper and run "mongod"

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/73160604/236960850-fc66a4b3-8816-4187-985f-85101afc8bd6.png">

-2. open new tab in Hyper and run mongosh -> show dbs -> use atidaDB -> db.user.find()
+2. open new tab in Hyper and run "mongosh"
+3. to go to the database continue: "show dbs" -> "use atidaDB" -> "db.user.find()"

-run the project:
+now run the project:

-1. open Hyper on the project folder and run "nodemon" or "node app.js"
+1. open Hyper (on the project folder)! and run "nodemon" or "node app.js"

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/73160604/236960059-01c25c7c-bf99-4b16-85ca-808d20be5c27.png">

-2. open localhostlocal:3000 on the browser
+2. open "localhostlocal:3000" on the browser